Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Additional ablation on regularization and PAST

-Here in Figure~\ref{fig:cifar100_resnet18_full}, we present the detailed results of ablation study (fixed/ours adaptive weights and $\ell1/\ell2$ regularizations). under different attack methods on CIFAR-100 (in the main text, only the average performance across various attack methods is shown due to layout constraints).
-It can be observed that the performance varies under different attack methods, but the overall utility-privacy trade-off of PAST evidently surpasses others.
+In Section~\ref{sec:ablation}, only the RMIA performance on CIFAR-10 is shown due to layout constraints.
+In Figure~\ref{fig:cifar100_resnet18_full}, we supplement the detailed results of the ablation study under different attack methods on CIFAR-100.
+It can be observed that the performance varies under different attack methods, but the overall privacy-utility trade-off of PAST evidently surpasses others.